vpietri/magento2-developer-quickdevbar/README.md

 - Info : Main informations about controller, route, action and store.
 Search on core config data.
 Dedicated tab output for local and global phpinfo.
 - Design : List handles called and display layout structure of nested blocks and containers
-- Profile : View current observers, all events dispatched, collections and models loaded, plugins instanciated
+- Profile : View current observers, all events dispatched, collections and models loaded, plugins instanciated, preferences, cache hits
 - Queries :  Statistics about executed queries and detailed query listing with syntax highlighting of main SQL keywords
 - Logs : Display log files with ability to reset these files
+- Actions : Easily toggle template hints and inline translation and flush cache
 - Translation : Quickly see module, pack,theme and	DB translations
-- Actions : Easily toggle template hints and inline translation and flush cache
 - Help : Show module version and link to github

 ## Screenshots